Guide to Support Groups, Counselors & Pet Cemeteries

 When a pet dies, you want help... fast!

-• When, how and why to make the decision of euthanasia
+• Handle the agonizing decision of euthanasia

-• How to help a friend cope with loss
+• Help a friend cope with loss

-Copyright © 2010 by Moira Anderson Allen
+Copyright © 2024 by Moira Anderson Allen.
 All rights reserved.

-For information about our Pet Loss Handouts, or about reprinting material on this site, please visit our Handouts, Rights and Permissions Page.
+For information about our Pet Loss Handouts, or about reprinting material on this site, please visit our